-In line with the above, refer to Chapter 1 for a locality map of the proposed project and associated infrastructure.
+In line with the above, refer to Chapter 1 for a locality map of the proposed projects and associated infrastructure.
 Refer to Appendix D of this Scoping Report for additional maps.

-The proposed project and associated infrastructure will occur on the farm portions listed in Table 2.2 below, which also specifies the corresponding 21-digit Surveyor General code for each affected farm portion.
-The properties to be affected by the development of the proposed project will be leased from the property owners by the Project Applicant for the life span of the proposed project.
+The proposed projects and associated infrastructure will occur on the farm portions listed in Table 2.2 to Table 2.4 below, which also specifies the corresponding 21-digit Surveyor General code for each affected farm portion.
+The properties to be affected by the development of the proposed projects will be leased from the property owners by the Project Applicant for the life span of the proposed projects.